Thanks for visiting our 50th anniversary web pages and joining the celebration of MPT’s five decades of service to Maryland and its citizens.

 Shining Emmy® statuettes, a decades-old TV field camera, aging black-and-white photos, and up-to-the-minute video clips.
 These and more are features of a year-long exhibit titled "Made Possible By Viewers Like You: Maryland Public Television Turns 50," which opens in late August in the University of Maryland’s Hornbake Library Maryland Room Gallery.

-Open to the public free of charge, the exhibit has its debut on August 26 and remains in the gallery through July 31, 2020.
-Hornbake Library hours during the university’s fall and spring semesters are Monday-Friday, 10 am until 5 pm, with extended hours until 8 pm on Wednesdays.
+Open to the public free of charge, the exhibit remains in the gallery through July 31, 2020.
+Hornbake Library hours during the university’s spring semester are Monday-Friday, 10 am until 5 pm, with extended hours until 8 pm on Wednesdays.
 The gallery is also open on Sundays from 1 pm until 6 pm.

 The exhibit, assembled by archivists from the university’s Special Collections & University Archives team in collaboration with MPT, traces the five-decade history of the Maryland Center for Public Broadcasting – later Maryland Public Television – and its service to the citizens of the Free State and beyond.